Prove Identity Appointed To FIDO Alliance Board

+Leader in Digital Identity Verification and Authentication Brings Expertise in Ensuring the Highest Standards for Authentication and Device Attestation

-New York, New York--(Newsfile Corp. - February 20, 2024) - Prove Identity, Inc. ("Prove"), the global leader in digital identity, today announced it has been appointed to the FIDO Alliance Board of Directors .
+NEW YORK, NY – February 19, 2024 – Prove Identity, Inc. (“Prove”), the global leader in digital identity, today announced it has been appointed to the FIDO Alliance Board of Directors .
 Tim Brown, global identity officer at Prove, will serve as the company's Primary Board Delegate.

 Today, over 80% of data breaches are caused by weak or stolen passwords.
 The FIDO Alliance is focused on solving this issue by reducing the world's reliance on passwords.
 Based on free and open standards from the FIDO Alliance, FIDO phishing-resistant authentication replaces password-only logins with secure, seamless and fast sign-in experiences across any website and app for users.
 Many leading organizations around the world have deployed FIDO Authentication to their employees and users, reducing their security risks and improving user experience.
 In 2023 alone, FIDO authentication gained significant acceptance with over 7 billion user accounts ready for passwordless sign-ins as passkeys have become more available for consumer and workforce apps.

-"It's an incredible honor to join the FIDO Alliance Board," said Tim Brown, global identity officer at Prove.
-"Serving as a board member puts Prove and the FIDO Alliance in an excellent position to keep setting the highest standards for the development, utilization and compliance of non-phishable authentication solutions bound by strong, frictionless identity verification.
-This partnership expands Prove's reach in helping the world adopt our core PRO methodology - Possession, Reputation and Ownership of a device - and implement a more secure and reliable approach to identity verification for everyone."
+“It's an incredible honor to join the FIDO Alliance Board,” said Tim Brown, global identity officer at Prove.“Serving as a board member puts Prove and the FIDO Alliance in an excellent position to keep setting the highest standards for the development, utilization, and compliance of non-perishable authentication solutions bound by strong, frictionless identity verification.
+This partnership expands Prove's reach in helping the world adopt our core PRO methodology – Possession, Reputation, and Ownership of a device – and implement a more secure and reliable approach to identity verification for everyone.”

 As a board member, Prove will have the opportunity to advise on and influence the future of authentication and identity attestation, particularly as the Alliance works through the applicability of passkeys across the many vertical markets where Prove has already successfully delivered innovative solutions.
 Prove's depth of expertise in identity and authentication and its wealth of experience and commercial success will be invaluable in supporting the FIDO Alliance.